-We now use Definition 3 to examine the convergence speed in the long run.
-Table 10 presents results for the first time a treatment reaches the level of convergence, L^ .
-We omit the two β 00 treatments since they do not converge to the same levels as the other treatments.
-In terms of player 1, α 20 β 18 achieves the fastest convergence for all levels L^ .
-However, the picture for player 2 convergence is more subtle.
-First, for the β 20 and β 18 treatments, the speeds of convergence to all L^ are remarkably similar.
-While α 20 β 40 lags the other treatments in terms of achieving 80% ε -equilibrium play for player 2, it is the only treatment to achieve $L^ = 90\%$.
+We now use definition 2 to examine the convergence speed in the long run.
+Table 9 presents results for the first time a treatment reaches the level of convergence, L^ .
+We omit the two $\beta 00$ treatments since they do not converge to the same levels as the other treatments.
+In terms of player 1, $\alpha 20\beta 18$ achieves the fastest convergence for all levels L^ .
+The picture for player 2 convergence, however, is more subtle.
+First, for the $\beta 20$ and $\beta 18$ treatments, the speeds of convergence to all L^ are remarkably similar.
+While $\alpha 20\beta 40$ lags the other treatments in terms of achieving 80-percent ε-equilibrium play for player 2, it is the only treatment to achieve $L^ = 90$ percent.

 Apart from convergence to equilibrium, it is also important to look at long-run welfare properties.
-We evaluate mechanism performance using the measures presented in Section 5.
+We evaluate mechanism performance using the efficiency measure in Section IV.

-Figure 6 summarizes the short-run and long-run efficiency achieved by each of the treatments.
-The top panel reports simulated results, while the bottom row reports the actual data.
-In the long run, supermodular and near-supermodular treatments continue to differ from the $\beta00$ treatments, with $\alpha20$ superior to $\alpha10$ in the $\beta00$ treatments.
-We now present our efficiency results.
+Figure 5 summarizes the simulated and actual efficiency achieved by each of the treatments.
+The top panel reports simulated results, while the bottom panel reports efficiency in the experimental data.
+In the long run, supermodular and near-supermodular treatments continue to differ from the $\beta 00$ treatments, with $\alpha 20$ superior to $\alpha 10$ in the $\beta 00$ treatments.